 The other part of me simply felt that others could not possibly understand what I was going through.
 The mental battle I was facing everyday trying to figure out life and death and why God did this.
 Why would he give us these babies only to take them away?

 However, I have found a joyful appreciation for the two that I do have here.
 Tractor Man and Tag Along are challenging and exhausting but they are also wonderful and loving.
-They are a gift that I am thankful for everyday – not every moment (crayons on walls are not one of my favorite moments for me).
+They are a gift that I am thankful for everyday – not every moment (cleaning crayons off walls is not a favorite moment for me).

 Finding Joy Through the Pain